neitzert/FToDNS/README.md

 ### Resolver.sh

-A simple script to encode a file into a very large number of DNS host look up queries for later collection and reassembly on the upstream DNS server
+A simple script to encode a file into a very large number of DNS host look up queries for later collection and reassembly on the upstream DNS server.
+Works great on a closed test network.
+Not so well on the greater internet.
+Play with sleep timeout function.

 ### ZoneGet.sh